Azure-Samples/azure-spring-boot-samples/README.md

 - The repository hold samples about using [Spring Cloud Azure](https://learn.microsoft.com/azure/developer/java/spring-framework/) libraries.

-- The **main** branch is using the latest stable version of Spring Cloud Azure.
-If you want to find sample about specific version of Spring Cloud Azure, please switch to corresponding tag in this repository.
+## 1. Branches and Tags

-## All Samples in This Repo
+- If you are using Spring Boot 3.x, you should choose Spring Cloud Azure 5.x.
+Related samples are in [main](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/main) branch.

-The samples for Spring Boot 3.x are in the main branch.
-The samples for Spring Boot 2.x are in the [spring-boot-2.x](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/spring-boot-2.x) branch.
+- If you are using Spring Boot 2.x, you should choose Spring Cloud Azure 4.x.
+Related samples are in [spring-boot-2.x](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/spring-boot-2.x) branch.
-> [!NOTE]
+- If you want to find sample about specific version of Spring Cloud Azure, please switch to corresponding tag in this repository.

-> Spring Boot 3.x using Spirng Cloud Azure 5.x, Spring Boot 2.x using Spring Cloud Azure 4.x.
+## 2. Sample List

-### Microsoft Entra ID
+### 2.1 Microsoft Entra ID

 | Sample Project                          | Spring Boot 3.x                                                               | Spring Boot 2.x                                                                                                                                                         |
 |-----------------------------------------|----------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|